thedataincubator/data-science-blogs/flask-kubernetes.md

       secretName: kubelego-tls-k8s-flask
 ```

-These annotations are important, they tell the Ingress to look for a specific type of Ingress controller which we will create soon and also that we want to attempt to provision an SSL certificate for this domain.
+These annotations are important, they tell the `Ingress` to look for a specific type of `Ingress` controller which we will create soon and also that we want to attempt to provision an SSL certificate for this domain.

 ## Create Ingress Controller
 We have created an ingress, but we don't have a proper way of routing traffic without an ingress-controller.
 If you are running on GKE, there is a built in ingress controller, but another commonly used on is that [nginx-ingress-controller](https://github.com/kubernetes/ingress-nginx).
-We will use this to hook up our ingresses to the outside world.
-We can use helm to deploy this on our cluster and then point an external loadbalancer with a fixed ip (or point an ip at a node) to this controller.
+We will use this to hook up our `Ingress` to the outside world.
+We can use helm to deploy this on our cluster and then point an external LoadBalancer with a fixed ip to the ports opened by this controller.
 Luckily we can use a prebuilt helm chart to set this up

 ```bash
 helm install stable/nginx-ingress --name my-nginx